-- A portion of the Yorkshire Dales National Park - A portion of the Forest of Bowland Area of Outstanding Natural Beauty (AONB) - 64 Sites of Special Scientific Interest (SSSI) - 5 National Nature Reserves
+- A portion of the Yorkshire Dales National Park

+- A portion of the Forest of Bowland Area of Outstanding Natural Beauty (AONB)

+- 64 Sites of Special Scientific Interest (SSSI)

+- 7 National Nature Reserves

+- 6 Special Areas of Conservation (SAC)

+- 2 Special Protection Area's (SPA)

+- 1 Ramsar Site

 The majority of the land area of the district is identified as either National Park or AONB.
 This fact is a reflection of the overall quality of the landscape within the District.
-In addition, the 64 Sites of Special Scientific Interest and 5 National Nature Reserves provide clear evidence of the nature conservation significance of whole of the district.
+In addition, the 64 Sites of Special Scientific Interest and 7 National Nature Reserves provide clear evidence of the nature conservation significance of whole of the district.